AdrielFF/poke-shop/README.md

 Pull request are wellcomed.
 For major changes, please open an issue first to discuss what you would like to change. 😃

 # Current version with gh-pages
-You can see the current version running in `https://adrielff.github.io/poke-shop`
+You can see the current version running in <a href="https://adrielff.github.io/poke-shop">https://adrielff.github.io/poke-shop</a>